 - Vapor Wear: It took her a while to get used to underwear, and still is often drawn without it

 - Verbal Tic: Refers to Richard Rider as "Richard-Human".
 Given she doesn't do the same for anyone else, this is probably to annoy him.
 Then it's revealed in vol. 3 that her full name is Gamora Zen Whoberi Ben Titan.
 As she is Gamora Zen Whoberi and calls Nova "Richard-Human", it may be a cultural affectation of her species.

-- Violently Protective Girlfriend: She went after Maxam with a Blade on a Stick when he traveled to the past to kill the "larval form" of The Magus.
+- Violently Protective Girlfriend: She went after Maxam with a spear when he traveled to the past to kill the "larval form" of The Magus.
 Additionally, while she may have been aloof to Peter Quill during their relationship, she goes on a Roaring Rampage of Revenge when she discovered he was dead.
 She even personally tries to kill Nova (her friend and ex) because he sent Peter on the mission that got him killed.

 - What Other Galaxies?: Gamora is often called the Deadliest Woman in the Galaxy.
 Never mind there exist galaxies besides the Milky Way, galaxies with maybe their own deadliest women.